 International comparison of General Government debt

-and net debt since the GFC, levels of both remain relatively low when compared
+debt since the GFC, levels of both remain relatively low when compared

+to other

-to other countries.
-The International Monetary Fund (IMF) publishes data on
+countries.
+The International Monetary Fund (IMF) publishes data on General

-includes all levels of government (which, in Australia, includes Commonwealth, state
+includes all levels of government (Australia Government, state and local

-and local governments), which allows more meaningful comparison across
+governments), which allows more meaningful comparison across countries with

-countries with different structures of government.
-Figure 3 shows IMF estimates
+different structures of government.
+Figure 2 shows IMF estimates of gross debt

-of gross debt and net debt for 2021 across several advanced countries from the IMF’s fiscal monitor 2022 publication.
+and net debt for 2022 across several advanced countries from the IMF’s Fiscal